Jumio/mobile-sdk-ios/docs/transition-guide_netverify-fastfill.md

  * `NVExtractionMethod` to `NetverifyExtractionMethod`.

 #### Removed name match feature
 Name matching by comparing a provided name with the extracted name from a document was removed.
-The property _name_ in NetswipeViewController class is deleted, as well as the boolean _nameMatch_ and integer _nameDistance_ in NetswipeCardInformation class.
+The property _name_ in BAMCheckoutViewController class is deleted, as well as the boolean _nameMatch_ and integer _nameDistance_ in BAMCheckoutCardInformation class.

 ## 2.2.0
 #### Removed liveness detection result